curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 "Oh yeah?
 What belief systems are you running these days?"

 Dan said,
 "I'm mixing Protestantism with Chinese 996 for this phase of my life.
-I talked to a belief sculptor at my local Village Elder, and I explained what I wanted - to focus on my work life for the next couple years.
+I talked to a belief gardener at my local Village Elder, and I explained what I wanted - to focus on my work life for the next couple years.
 He said I could do that, but it would come at the cost of stagnating my growth in wisdom and self-awareness.
 He recommended Protestant Calvinism to have a judgemental God-father-figure looking over my shoulder and Chinese 996 for my day-to-day rituals.
 I found a community with shared faith to live with too."

 Kat said,
 "Cool.
 I hope they're not zealots though."